vestrel00/contacts-android/docs/groups/delete-groups.md

 .commit()
 ```

-If you want to delete all given groups in a single atomic transaction,
+To delete all given groups in a single atomic transaction,

 ```kotlin
 .commitInOneTransaction()